- Most airlines, including American, United, British Airways, and Qantas - have suspended up to 90% of their passenger routes

 How Can Companies and Shippers Manage the Coronavirus Impact?

-Global trade, with its heavy emphasis on Chinese manufacturing, has been rocked these past weeks by a reduced Chinese labor force and business closures caused by the coronavirus.
+With its heavy emphasis on Chinese manufacturing, global trade has been rocked these past weeks by a reduced Chinese labor force and business closures caused by the coronavirus.

 Coronavirus and shipping: here is what we know at the moment: